lombardo-chcg/concepts/readme.md

 ## 03) HTTP
 * a fun Pi and Twilio application using basic HTTP
 * User sends text to a Twilio number.
 Twilio dispatches request to 'Middleman Server' (index.js).
 Middleman Server sends request to Pi server.
 Pi takes still picture using `raspistill` command.
 Pi responds to request with id of photo.
 Middleman Server sends response back to Twilio which includes URL of photo.
 End user recieves photo as MMS.

+## 04) Fixed Array
+* implement a fixed array data structure without using any build in Ruby data structures
+* #get, #set and custom errors included